researcher at the entanglement of postcolonial feminist thought & transnational intersectionality

 welcome to the world of kanishka sikri

 THROUGH A POSTCOLONIAL FEMINIST AND TRANSNATIONAL INTERSECTIONALITY FRAME, I ATTEND TO OPPRESSIVE FABRICS AT THE INTERSECTION OF RACE, GENDER, SPACE, AND CLASS RELATIONS.
-I UTILIZE DIFFERENT AVENUES OF SHARING—FROM INVESTIGATIVE JOURNALISM TO POETRY TO DIGITAL MEDIA—TO BEGIN CRITICALLY THINKING OF WAYS TO DECOLONIZE, AND DECONSTRUCT THE COLONIAL CAPITALIST SUPREMACIST PATRIARCHY WE FIND OURSELVES ENGULFED IN.
+I UTILIZE DIFFERENT AVENUES OF SHARING TO BEGIN CRITICALLY THINKING OF WAYS TO DECOLONIZE, AND DECONSTRUCT THE COLONIAL CAPITALIST SUPREMACIST PATRIARCHY WE FIND OURSELVES ENGULFED IN.

 what is feminist theory? how does it relate to our geopolitical space? to race? to class? to able-bodiedness? to fat v skinny dichotomies? to sexuality? how do we relate feminism, and its multiple branches, to our day-to-day lives?